mkearney/trumptweets/README.md

-## Download all of Donald Trump's tweets
+## Download all of Donald Trump's tweets using R

 ```{r}